FlaneurApp/flaneur-social-location/README.md

 Note that in Facebook Events, the `place.id` and `location` properties may not exist if the linked location doesn't exist in Facebook.

 ## Unit Tests

-For Unit Testing, API informations (keys and/or tokens) are required.
+For Unit Testing, API credentials (keys and/or tokens) are required.
 Please fill the `test/config.json` file if your need to run Unit Tests.